Practical Birth Planning

 After the interview, ask yourself one question: "Do I feel calmer after talking to this person?"

 Not impressed.
 Not educated.
 Not sold.
 Calmer.
-A doula's primary job is to lower your stress level.
+A doula's primary job is to lower your stress level — and the research backs this up.
 If talking to them raised it — if they felt salesy, judgmental, scattered, or rushed — keep looking.
 The right doula feels like someone you'd want in the room at 3 AM when everything is intense and you need someone steady.

 "I interviewed three doulas.
 The first was amazing on paper — 200+ births, tons of certifications.
 But she talked over me and made me feel small.
 The third had half the experience but made me feel like I could handle anything.
 I hired her.
 Best decision I made for my birth."